bitsnaps/o_mobile/README.md

 HOW TO START
 ============

-Learn more about the integrating odoo apps with your android app, accessing source code, and more at [http://mobile.odoo.co.in/v2/](http://mobile.odoo.co.in/v2/)
+Learn more about the integrating odoo apps with your android rxShop, accessing source code, and more at [http://mobile.odoo.co.in/v2/](http://mobile.odoo.co.in/v2/)

 REQUIRES
 ========